 1. Gather the Evidence to Meet The Burden of Proof Test

-At Rexxfield, we hold licenses and certifications for some of the world’s leading blockchain tracing tools (same ones the FBI and Secret Service uses).
-We use these to undertake a forensic blockchain investigation to ‘follow the money’ from your wallet to the scammers wallet and across the ecosystem.
-We also undertake Open Source Intelligence (OSINT) to search for digital breadcrumbs across the normal internet and Dark Web, to build a picture of who, what, when and where.
+At Rexxfield, we hold licenses and certifications for some of the world’s leading blockchain tracing tools (the same tools the FBI and Secret Service use).
+We use these tools to undertake a forensic blockchain investigation to ‘follow the money‘ from your wallet to the scammers wallet and across the ecosystem.
+We also undertake Open Source Intelligence (OSINT) to search for digital breadcrumbs across the normal internet and dark web, to build a picture of who, what, when and where.
 This all comes together into an evidence package which is prepared for law enforcement.

 2. Passing Evidence Package to Law Enforcement

 Our evidence package consists of an inhouse developed report that is tailor-made for law enforcement (LEA).
-Co developed by our highly experienced team, our ex-FBI liasion officer, with constant improvement from current law enforcement feedback, finds an LEA home for your case.
-LEA receive the report and all the evidence we have gathered, which they they then proceed to replicate (connecting the dots that we have already discovered).
-This saves LEA upwards of 80 hours in investigation time in meeting the burden of proof requirement.
+Co developed by our highly experienced team, our ex-FBI liasion officer, with constant feedback from lawenforecment.
+Once we have completed your investigation, LEA receive the report and all the evidence we have gathered, which they then replicate in a fraction of the time it would otherwise take.
+It saves LEA upwards of 80 hours in investigation time in meeting the burden of proof requirement.

 3. Investigation begins